 With Veterans Day less than a month away, there’s no better time than now to familiarize yourself with this federal holiday.
 Held annually on November 11, it’s intended to honor our nation’s military veterans.
 Because of its close proximity to the holidays, though, Veterans Day often goes unnoticed by many Americans.
-You can learn more about this important federal holiday, however, in this post.
+Learn more about this important federal holiday by reading below.

 The History of Veterans Day